finegrain-ai/LBM/contrib/rord/README.md

 python preprocessing.py
 ```

-Result is saved in `data/RORD-processed/`
+Result is saved in `data/RORD-processed/` (auto-created if not existing)